Generalized Steppingstone Sampling: Efficient marginal likelihood estimation in gravitational wave analysis of Pulsar Timing Array data: Application of GSS to the PTA

 \section{Application of GSS to the PTA}

 In this section, we will illustrate how the GSS integrates into the PTA-Bayesian framework, and demonstrate the different benefits of estimating the \textit{marginal likelihood} in a PTA analysis.
-For this application, a Metropolis-Hastings algorithm \citep{chib1995understanding} was implemented to perform the sampling for the GSS method, where MPI for Python \citep{dalcin2005mpi} was employed to parallelize the sampling of $\beta$ chains.
-This algorithm was designed to integrate into the common pipeline used in the PTA analyses \citep[$\text{ENTERPRISE}$;][]{ellis2019enterprise,enterprise}.
+For this application, a Metropolis-Hastings algorithm \citep{chib1995understanding} was implemented to perform the sampling for the GSS method, where MPI for Python \citep{dalcin2005mpi} was employed to parallelize the sampling of $\beta$ chains. \res{This implementation was designed to adequately fit into the Bayesian framework} used in PTA analyses \citep[$\text{ENTERPRISE}$;][]{ellis2019enterprise,enterprise}.
 In the following, the performance of GSS is assessed based on $K$, the number of $\beta$ chains, and $n_{\text{ESS}}$ the effective sample size (ESS) per $\beta$ chain.
 We will use the GSS method to produce multiple independent estimates for each single analysis.
 These multiple estimates allow the direct comparison of all models by constructing a distribution of the Bayes factor of the compared models.
 In practice, single random draws of $\log(\widehat{z})$ from the marginal likelihood distributions for model $M_1$ and $M_2$ are used to compute each $\log(\text{BF}_{M_{1}/M_{2}})$, the standard deviation of the resulting $\log(\text{BF}_{M_{1}/M_{2}})$ distribution is used to measure uncertainty.